piotay/PFB-LOLA-seq/notes.md

 ![Alt text](https://raw.githubusercontent.com/piotay/PFB-LOLA-seq/refs/heads/main/pfb_lola_seq/scrna-seq/atac/LOLA-SEQ-10-28-2024.jpg)

 # Goals
 This dataset is derived from a patient with ischemic cardiomyopathy, or heart failure.
 The tissue is obtained during a heart transplant when a patient is receiving a donor heart.
 The tissue is processed to obtain information about transcriptomic signatures and chromatin accessibility on a single-cellular level.
+Our goal was to analyze snRNAseq data and snATACseq data using the files downloaded from NCBI to the point it can later be integrated later to TSS peaks for different genes.

 __NCBI GEO accession: GSE218392__